 Transformational Tarot by Aliyah Marr

-I created Transformational Tarot as an interactive Flash game in 2004.
-This art game was featured in an interactive exhibit, called Digital Concentrate at Purdue University.
+I created Transformational Tarot as an interactive Flash game.
+It was featured in an interactive exhibit, called Digital Concentrate at Purdue University.

 How does the Tarot work?
 I have to admit to being a skeptic in the beginning.
 I even created my first deck without any belief in it or any real experience with the cards.
 I thought the Tarot was for credulous fools.
 But after I created the Transformational Tarot computer game, I tested the programming by running a few readings of my own: the results were eerily accurate.
 When I posted my game online, people wrote me that their readings were the best they ever had.